-WHEREAS, the Administration recommends to the Board of Trustees that it approve and order the sale to the County for the Purchase Price.
+WHEREAS, the Administration recommends to the Board of Trustees that it approve and

-THEREFORE, BE IT RESOLVED AND ORDERED BY HOUSTON COMMUNITY COLLEGE SYSTEM BOARD OF TRUSTEES THAT:
+THEREFORE, BE IT RESOLVED AND ORDERED BY HOUSTON COMMUNITY

-1. all of the above paragraphs are incorporated into and made part of this Resolution and Order; and
+COLLEGE SYSTEM BOARD OF TRUSTEES THAT:

-2. the Property is to be sold to the County for the Purchase Price, that the Chair of the Board of Trustees is authorized to execute the deed conveying the Property, and that the Chancellor or his designee is authorized to take all additional actions necessary or advisable to consummate the conveyance of the Property to Buyer, including without limitation, finalizing negotiation of and executing Contract and any other documents involved in the transaction.
+1. all of the above paragraphs are incorporated into and made part of this Resolution and Order; and the Board of Trustees is authorized to execute the deed conveying the Property, and that the consummate the conveyance of the Property to Buyer, including without limitation, finalizing negotiation of and executing Contract and any other documents involved in the transaction.